How do I find sending organizations in my state/region?

-You could propose to this organization the possibility to accreditate.
-If they do not know what to do, they can contact the National Agency or other organisations expert in EVS in the area.
-Some organisations act also as coordinating bodies for other hosting organisations dealing with the administration of the project (selection of volunteers, the bureaucratic part of the project, training of volunteers, insurance practices, etc.).
+-You could propose to this organization the possibility to accredited.
+If they do not know what to do, they can contact the National Agency or other organizations expert in EVS in the area.
+Some organizations act also as coordinating bodies for other hosting organizations dealing with the administration of the project (selection of volunteers, the bureaucratic part of the project, training of volunteers, insurance practices, etc.).

-I would like to do EVS in Tenerife, but I can’t find an accredited organization from Tenerife in the European database.
+I would like to do EVS in Tenerife, but I can’t find an accredited organization from Tenerife in the EU database.

-You can contact the National Agency of the Youth in Action Programme in Spain and ask if they are working on an accreditation for Tenerife.
+-You can contact the National Agency of the Youth in Action Programme in Spain and ask if they are working on accreditation for Tenerife.

 Where can I find projects outside Europe?

-What are the differences between projects in and outside Europe?
+What are the differences between projects in and outside of Europe?